TinyCircuits/TinyCircuits-TinyShield-USB_ICP-ASD2101/README.md

 # TinyCircuits TinyShield USB & ICP Board
-# ASD2101 Rev4
+# ASD2101 Rev6

 These are the design files for the TinyCircuits ASD2101 Rev 4 PCB.
-This is a Tiny shield board (Square Version, 20mm x 20mm, or Circular 20mm diameter) that has a FTDI USB converter and 6-pin header to connect for In-Circuit programming (ICP).
+This is a Tiny shield board (Square Version, 20mm x 20mm) that has a FTDI USB converter.

 Format is in Cadsoft Eagle format - Eagle version 6.2 was used for the original design.